Donald A. Wilson LLS, PLS, RPF - Instructor Emeritus

 Kristopher M. Kline, P.L.S., G.S.I. - Instructor

-Kristopher M. Kline, President of 2Point, Inc., has a Bachelor of Science degree (class of '84) in general science from Bridgewater College in Bridgewater, Va.
+Kris is President of 2Point, Inc., based in Alexander, North Carolina.
+He has a Bachelor of Science degree (class of '84) in general science from Bridgewater College in Bridgewater, Va.
 He has been involved in the surveying profession since graduation and was licensed in North Carolina in 1991.

 In August 2013, Kris published his first book, “Rooted in Stone: the Development of Adverse Possession in 20 Eastern States and the District of Columbia.”
 This text considers adverse possession and prescriptive easements from their early origins to the present day.
 Separate chapters are dedicated to variations between jurisdictions in the eastern United States.